BobbyTables2020/nyaabag/README.md

 - lxml

 ## Usage
-Open up your terminal/cmd and navigate to the nyaabag directory.
+If you don't have python3 installed, install [python3]: (https://www.python.org/).
-Run this command first to ensure the installation of required libraries with your python.
+Run the installer.
 ```
-python -m pip install -r requirements.txt
+./installer
 ```
-After that, just open a terminal/cmd window in the nyaabag directory, and run nyaabag.py file with python like this.
+After that, just run the command nyaabag
 ```
-python nyaabag.py
+nyaabag
 ```